Nrod-Zaga/Washington_State_CPAs/README.md

 ![High Quality Dashboards to Dive Into the Data](image.png)

-## 📊 Example Visualizations

-### 🏆 Longest CPA License Holders

-This visualization highlights the most experienced CPAs in Washington State—those who have held their licenses for **nearly 70 years!** 🌟 These professionals have dedicated decades to the field, showcasing incredible longevity and expertise in accounting.

-#### 🔹 **Key Visuals:**
-- **📋 Leaderboard of Longest-Serving CPAs** → A table sorted by `Years of Service`, displaying:
-  - `First Name` & `Last Name` (identifying the CPA)
-  - `City Clean` (where they are based)
-  - `Years of Service` (showcasing their incredible tenure)
-- **📊 Bar Chart: CPA Longevity** → A visual ranking of CPAs by `Years of Service`, highlighting those with the most years in the profession.

-#### 📈 **Analytical Potential:**
-This visualization not only recognizes the **dedication and impact** of long-serving CPAs but also helps analyze career longevity trends.
-Are there geographic patterns in where these long-time professionals are based?
-How has CPA retention evolved over the decades?
-Understanding these trends can provide valuable insights into workforce sustainability and career trajectories.

-These CPAs have seen it all—from paper ledgers to AI-driven accounting.
-That’s legendary! 🏅

-## 📊 Example Visualizations

 ### 🏆 Longest CPA License Holders

 This visualization highlights the most experienced CPAs in Washington State—those who have held their licenses for **nearly 70 years!** 🌟 These professionals have dedicated decades to the field, showcasing incredible longevity and expertise in accounting.